SilverFruity/OCRunner/README.md

 #### 3.3.2 Create new Class

-In this situation, ORTestReplaceClass inherit NSObjece. if you want to add property or customized superClass，you should imp @interface.
+In this situation, ORTestReplaceClass inherit NSObjece.

 ```objective-c
 @implementation ORTestReplaceClass